Ice Maker Not Making Ice – Frigidaire FFHB2750TS French Door Refrigerator

 Step 1: Initial Diagnostics and Power Disconnect

-Unplug the Frigidaire FFHB2750TS from the wall outlet and wait 5 minutes for electrical components to discharge.
-Locate the ice maker ON/OFF switch on the freezer door interior panel, typically positioned on the left side near the ice chute.
-Verify the switch is in the ON position – a green LED should be visible when activated.
-Check that the wire bail arm can move freely up and down, as a stuck arm in the raised position will prevent the ice maker from cycling.
+Start by unplugging the Frigidaire FFHB2750TS from the wall outlet and wait about five minutes for the electrical components to discharge.
+Next, locate the ice maker ON/OFF switch on the freezer door interior panel, usually found on the left side near the ice chute.
+Make sure the switch is in the ON position — you should see a green LED when it’s activated.
+Also, check that the wire bail arm can move freely up and down; if it’s stuck in the raised position, ice production will be halted.

 Step 2: Water Filter Inspection and Replacement

-Open the refrigerator compartment and locate the water filter housing in the upper-right corner of the fresh food section.
+Open the refrigerator compartment and find the water filter housing in the upper-right corner of the fresh food section.
 Turn the filter cartridge counterclockwise 90 degrees to remove it from the housing.
-Examine the filter for dark discoloration, debris buildup, or damage to the O-ring seal.
-If the filter hasn’t been replaced in 6 months or shows contamination, install a new PureSource 3 WF3CB filter by inserting it into the housing and turning clockwise until it locks in place.
+Look for dark discoloration, debris, or damage to the O-ring seal on the filter.
+If it hasn’t been replaced in six months or appears contaminated, swap it out for a new PureSource 3 WF3CB filter by inserting it back into the housing and turning clockwise until it locks in place.

 Step 3: Access the Ice Maker Assembly

-Open the freezer drawer completely and remove the wire storage basket.
-Locate the ice maker mounted on the left wall of the freezer compartment.
-Remove the ice storage bin by lifting it straight up and out.
-You’ll see four Phillips screws securing the ice maker to the freezer wall – two at the top and two at the bottom.
+Fully open the freezer drawer and take out the wire storage basket.
+You’ll find the ice maker mounted on the left wall of the freezer compartment.
+Lift the ice storage bin straight up and out.
+You’ll see four Phillips screws securing the ice maker to the freezer wall — two at the top and two at the bottom.
 The wire harness connector is located behind the unit on the right side.

 Step 4: Test Ice Maker Electrical Components

 Set your multimeter to DC voltage and carefully probe the wire harness connector while the unit is plugged in.
-The Frigidaire FFHB2750TS ice maker should receive 12 volts DC on pins 1 and 2 (red and black wires).
-If voltage is absent, check the main control board connections.
-Test the ice maker module motor by setting the multimeter to resistance mode – the motor windings should show 200-500 ohms of resistance between the motor terminals.
+The ice maker should receive 12 volts DC on pins 1 and 2 (red and black wires).
+If there’s no voltage, check the connections on the main control board.
+To test the ice maker module motor, switch your multimeter to resistance mode — the motor windings should show 200-500 ohms of resistance between the terminals.

 Step 5: Inspect Water Supply Connections

-Disconnect the ice maker by removing the four mounting screws and carefully pulling the unit forward 6 inches.
-Locate the 1/4″ water supply line connected to the bottom-right corner of the ice maker.
-Disconnect this line using needle-nose pliers to depress the quick-connect fitting.
-Check for obstructions, ice blockages, or kinks in the water line.
-Blow air through the line to verify it’s clear from the water inlet valve to the ice maker fill cup.
+Disconnect the ice maker by removing the four mounting screws, then carefully pull the unit forward about six inches.
+Find the 1/4″ water supply line that connects to the bottom-right corner of the ice maker.
+Use needle-nose pliers to depress the quick-connect fitting and disconnect this line.
+Check for any obstructions, ice blockages, or kinks in the water line.
+You can blow air through the line to verify it’s clear from the water inlet valve to the ice maker fill cup.

 Step 6: Water Inlet Valve Testing and Access

 Move the refrigerator away from the wall to access the rear panel.
-Remove the lower back cover panel by unscrewing six #2 Phillips screws.
-The water inlet valve is mounted on the left side of the compressor compartment, identifiable by two water lines and a two-wire electrical connector.
-Using your multimeter set to resistance mode, test the valve solenoids – each should read 200-500 ohms.
-Infinite resistance indicates a failed solenoid requiring valve replacement.
+Unscrew the lower back cover panel by removing six #2 Phillips screws.
+The water inlet valve is on the left side of the compressor compartment, identifiable by two water lines and a two-wire electrical connector.
+Set your multimeter to resistance mode and test the valve solenoids — each should read 200-500 ohms.
+If you see infinite resistance, that indicates a failed solenoid that requires valve replacement.

 Step 7: Ice Maker Module Replacement

-If electrical testing reveals a faulty ice maker module, remove the plastic housing cover from the ice maker assembly by unclipping three plastic tabs on the sides and back.
-The module is secured with two #1 Phillips screws and connects via a 6-pin wiring harness.
+If your electrical testing indicates a faulty ice maker module, remove the plastic housing cover from the ice maker assembly by unclipping three plastic tabs on the sides and back.
+The module is held in place with two #1 Phillips screws and connects via a 6-pin wiring harness.
 Disconnect the harness by pressing the locking tab and pulling straight out.
-Install the new module (Part #241627501) by reversing the removal process, ensuring all wire connections are secure and the module is properly seated.
+Install the new module (Part #241627501) by reversing the removal process, making sure all wire connections are secure and the module is seated properly.

 Step 8: Complete Ice Maker Assembly Replacement

-For complete ice maker replacement on the Frigidaire FFHB2750TS, disconnect both the electrical harness and water line from the old unit.
+If a full ice maker replacement is necessary, disconnect both the electrical harness and the water line from the old unit.
 Remove all four mounting screws and carefully extract the assembly.
-Position the new ice maker assembly (Part #242252702) and secure with the original mounting screws.
-Reconnect the water line ensuring the quick-connect fitting clicks securely, then attach the electrical harness until the locking tab engages.
+Position the new ice maker assembly (Part #242252702) and secure it with the original screws.
+Reconnect the water line, ensuring the quick-connect fitting clicks securely, then attach the electrical harness until the locking tab engages.

 Step 9: Water Inlet Valve Replacement

-If valve replacement is necessary, turn off the home’s water supply and disconnect both water lines from the inlet valve using an adjustable wrench.
-Remove the electrical connector and unscrew the two mounting bolts securing the valve to the refrigerator frame.
-Install the new valve (Part #218859701) by reversing the removal steps, ensuring all connections are tight and properly oriented.
+If you find you need to replace the valve, turn off the home water supply and disconnect both water lines from the inlet valve using an adjustable wrench.
+Remove the electrical connector and unscrew the two mounting bolts that secure the valve to the refrigerator frame.
+Install the new valve (Part #218859701) by reversing the steps, making sure all connections are tight and properly oriented.
 The valve outlet marked “ICE” connects to the ice maker water line.

 Step 10: System Reassembly and Initial Testing

-Reinstall any removed panels and move the refrigerator back into position.
-Restore water supply and electrical power to the unit.
-Press and hold the ice maker test button (located inside the control module) for 5 seconds to initiate a manual harvest cycle.
-The ice maker should begin cycling within 2 minutes, and you should hear water filling the ice mold.
+Reinstall any removed panels and reposition the refrigerator back into its spot.
+Restore both the water supply and electrical power to the unit.
+Press and hold the ice maker test button (found inside the control module) for five seconds to start a manual harvest cycle.
+You should hear the ice maker begin cycling within two minutes, and water should fill the ice mold.
 Allow 24 hours for full ice production to resume.

 Step 11: Final Calibration and Verification

-Monitor the Frigidaire FFHB2750TS ice maker through several complete cycles over the first 24 hours.
-Each cycle should take approximately 90-120 minutes, producing 8-10 ice cubes per cycle.
-Verify that ice cubes are properly formed, completely frozen, and dispensing correctly into the storage bin.
-Check that the wire bail arm properly raises when the bin fills and lowers when ice is removed, maintaining proper automatic operation.
+Keep an eye on the Frigidaire FFHB2750TS ice maker through several complete cycles over the first 24 hours.
+Each cycle should take about 90-120 minutes, producing 8-10 ice cubes per cycle.
+Check that the ice cubes are properly formed, completely frozen, and dispensed correctly into the storage bin.
+Make sure the wire bail arm raises properly when the bin fills and lowers when ice is removed to maintain automatic operation.

 Troubleshooting

-• If ice maker cycles but produces no ice, check water pressure at the inlet valve – should be 20-120 PSI for proper operation
+- If the ice maker cycles but produces no ice, check the water pressure at the inlet valve — it should be between 20-120 PSI for proper operation.

-• Hollow or small ice cubes indicate insufficient water fill – adjust fill cup position or replace water inlet valve solenoids
+- Hollow or small ice cubes suggest insufficient water fill — adjust the fill cup position or replace the water inlet valve solenoids.

-• Ice maker produces ice but won’t dispense through door – check dispenser motor and auger assembly for obstructions or motor failure
+- If the ice maker produces ice but won’t dispense through the door, check the dispenser motor and auger assembly for obstructions or motor failure.

-• Continuous cycling without ice production suggests a faulty optical sensor or harvest thermostat within the ice maker module
+- Continuous cycling without ice production indicates a faulty optical sensor or harvest thermostat within the ice maker module.

-• No electrical power to ice maker indicates main control board failure or wiring harness damage requiring professional diagnosis
+- No electrical power to the ice maker points to a main control board failure or wiring harness damage that will need professional diagnosis.

-• Ice tastes bad despite new filter – flush water system for 5 minutes and check for contamination in water supply lines
+- If the ice tastes bad despite a new filter, flush the water system for five minutes and check for contamination in the water supply lines.

 When to Call a Professional

-• Refrigerant leaks are detected near the ice maker evaporator coils requiring EPA-certified technician and specialized equipment
+- If you detect refrigerant leaks near the ice maker evaporator coils, call an EPA-certified technician with specialized equipment.

-• Main control board replacement is needed as this requires programming and calibration specific to the Frigidaire FFHB2750TS model
+- If a main control board replacement is needed, it requires programming and calibration specific to the Frigidaire FFHB2750TS model.

-• Water line leaks develop inside the door or behind walls requiring plumbing expertise and potential wall repairs
+- If water line leaks develop inside the door or behind walls, you’ll need plumbing expertise and potential wall repairs.

-• Multiple electrical components test faulty simultaneously, suggesting power supply issues or control board problems beyond DIY scope
+- If multiple electrical components test faulty simultaneously, it suggests power supply issues or control board problems that are beyond DIY scope.

 Recommended Parts & Tools